 The creditors' and debtors' approaches to the crisis have been changing in recent years, but not necessarily in the same direction or at the same pace.
 Among the creditors we should distinguish (1) the official and dominant position defined by the U.S. government and implemented by the multilateral agencies in basic agreement with the major U.S. banks; (2) the official but mildly dissenting position of Japan, France and Italy; and (3) an increasing number of dissenters outside the executive branch of the creditor governments, especially in the U.S. Congress, favorable to a significant reduction of the debt.
 In the debtor countries we should distinguish the position of (1) nationalists and populists; (2) government officials and business elites subordinated to foreign interests; and (3) an increasing group of citizens that favor the adoption of a combination of pressures by the debtor governments, including unilateral measures, oriented to capture the discount in the secondary market in a concerted manner.
-The authors of this introduction identify themselves with the third group between respectively the debtor and the creditor countries.
+The authors of this introduction identify themselves with the third group among respectively the debtor and the creditor countries.

 The position of the official creditor community, including the governments and the international financial institutions, has evolved over time.
+Today it could be defined as a hesitating or vacillating position between the interests of the banks and of the debtor countries.
 In the early years of the crisis, when major banks were at risk of insolvency, the official creditor approach was focused almost solely on saving the banks by pressuring the debtor countries to pay the debts, no matter how desperate was the situation in the debtor countries.
 Over time, as the banks recovered while the debtor countries sank deeper into economic disarray, the focus has gradually shifted, away from the banks and towards measures to relieve some of the pressures on the debtor countries.

-The interests of the banks and the interests of foreign policy of the creditor governments have remained in competition throughout the process.
+The interests of the banks and the national interests of the creditor countries, that in the beginning of the debt crisis were practically identified, are falling apart every year, as the threat of bank bankruptcies a world financial crisis as a consequence of the debt crisis disappear, while U.S. exports to the highly indebted countries remain at low levels and the non-interest current account remains high.2

-But even today, the creditors' strategy must still be generally defined as a "muddling through approach" - a strategy of improvisation, that avoids a definitive and rapid solution to the problem.
+But even today, the creditors' strategy, in spite of profound changes it underwent, must still be generally defined as a "muddling through approach" - a strategy of improvisation, that avoids a definitive and rapid solution to the problem.
 The phases of official management of the crisis are well known.
 In 1982 the debt was understood as a mere liquidity problem to be solved by a combination of some new lending and sharp austerity in the debtor countries.
 In 1985 the Baker Plan was introduced, calling for more lending - that never materialized - and for structural reform.
 In 1987 and 1988, this evolved into the "menu of options" approach: the banks can choose from a "menu" that includes not only new finance, but various forms of debt relief, such a swap of their debt for exit bonds.